-The onset of a word is the initial phonological unit which contains the initial consonant or blend of consonants.
+The onset of a word is the initial phonological unit that contains the initial consonant or blend of consonants.
 Simple onsets are those that consist of a single consonant followed by a vowel.
 The colour words red and purple are examples of colour words that have a simple onset.
 Complex onsets are those that consist of two or more consonants.
 The colour words blue and green have complex onsets.

 Onset complexity has been shown to affect word reading latency.
 For example, Frederiksen and Kroll (1976) reported that words with complex onsets are read aloud more slowly than words with simple onsets.
-However, Kawamoto and Kello (1999) reported that words with complex onsets are read aloud more quickly than are words with simple onsets - exactly the opposite result.
-Kawamoto and Kello hypothesized that the inconsistency in their results was due to how response latency was measured.
-Rastle and Davis (2002) replicated Kawamoto and Kello's (1999) results when response latency was based on hand-marking digitized responses, but reported an opposite effect when a simple voice-key was used, replicating Frederiksen and Kroll (1976).
+However, Kawamoto and Kello (1999) reported that words with complex onsets are read aloud more quickly than are words with simple onsets-exactly the opposite result.
+Kawamoto and Kello hypothesised that the inconsistency in their results was due to how response latency was measured.
+Rastle and Davis (2002) replicated Kawamoto and Kello's (1999) results when response latency was based on handmarking digitised responses, but reported an opposite effect when a simple voice-key was used, replicating Frederiksen and Kroll (1976).
 Moreover, Rastle and Davis (2002) reported no effect of onset complexity when an integrator voice-key was used.
 These results suggest that the effect of onset complexity on word reading latency can be determined by how acoustic latency is measured (Rastle & Davis, 2002; see also Kinoshita, 2000 vs. Schiller, 2008; for contrasting effects of onset complexity in the masked onset priming effect).
-However, given the clear benefits of visually inspecting the acoustic waveform and hand-marking onsets, the best evidence to date suggests a complexity benefit (words with complex onsets are read more quickly than those with simple onsets; ~9ms in Rastle & Davis, 2002 and ~5ms in Kawamoto & Kello, 1999).
+However, given the clear benefits of visually inspecting the acoustic waveform and hand-marking onsets, the best evidence to date suggests a complexity benefit (words with complex onsets are read more quickly than those with simple onsets; ~9 ms in the work of Rastle & Davis (2002) and ~5 ms in the work Kawamoto & Kello (1999).
 Nevertheless, it is noteworthy that in the Stroop task, the word is not actually read aloud.
 Instead, a colour is named aloud, as in the vocal Stroop task, or it is classified by button-press, as in the manual Stroop task.
 This permits consideration of onset complexity without the attendant issues associated with measuring acoustic latency.